pirahna/ahenho/README.md

 python, flask, nginx, uwsgi (used git version)

 frontend part of the configuration GUI uses JS,
-HTML5 and some common JS modules like jQuery, Bootstrap etc.
+HTML5 and some common JS modules like jQuery, Bootstrap, AngularJS etc.